attenterprise/attsc/readme.md

 * Now you can test the LIS subscription using **Get location** button

 ## Testing
-You can test integration of both systems using Assets simulator which should be a part of a test account in Axeda.
+You can test integration of both systems using an Asset simulator which should be a part of AT&T M2M Platform powered by Axeda.
 You should be able to test two types of events:

 * Reporing alerts by broken device
-* Closing alerts by fixed device
+* Closing alerts

 ### Reporting alerts
 1. Open Simulator: Go to [https://att-sandbox.axeda.com/apps/AssetSimulator/DeviceSimulatorWeb.html](https://att-sandbox.axeda.com/apps/AssetSimulator/DeviceSimulatorWeb.html)